samflattery/github-practice/INSTRUCTIONS.md

 origin  git@github.com:$GITHUB_USERNAME/github-practice (push)
 ```

 This means your local clone is set up with one remote repository, which it calls `origin`.
-When it tries to pull commits from `origin` it will use the top URL, and when pushing it will use the bottom one (though the URLs are identical).
+When it tries to pull commits from `origin` it will use the "fetch" URL, and when pushing it will use the one labeled "push".

 ## Create a branch